Program Cat Injectable (80 mg) (Canada)This page contains information on Program Cat Injectable (80 mg) for veterinary use.

 PROGRAM has a wide margin of safety in cats.

-PROGRAM Injection should be stored at room temperature, between 15-30 °Celsius.
+PROGRAM should be stored at room temperature, between 15 - 30 °C. Keep from freezing.